earthly/website/blog/_posts/2022-10-29-subprocesses-in-python.md

 print(process_4.stdout)
 ~~~

 Note that the output of `process_4` is not printed onto the console anymore.
-The `stdout` attribute of the `CompletedProcess` object, `process_4`contains the output as a string of bytes.
+The `stdout` attribute of the `CompletedProcess` object `process_4`contains the output as a string of bytes.

 ~~~{.text caption="Output"}
 b'py_logging\nmain.py\npy_unit_testing\nstring_manipulation\n'